marcandreasyao/MeteoSran/README.md

 ## 🤝 Contributing

 We welcome contributions to make MeteoSran better!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### Development Workflow
 1. Fork the repository